shakebugs/shake-docs/docs/android/configuration-and-data/black-box.md

 ## Introduction
 Black box includes device and app data, like memory load and connectivity status.
-You'll find the charts right below the screenshot.
+You'll find the charts on your Shake Dashboard right below the screenshot.

-## What do the charts show?
+## Charts

 ### Device memory usage
 This line chart shows the device's total memory usage.
 When you hover over the chart, the usage percentage, and the exact memory usage over the total amount of memory available, is shown, for example:
-* 9% • 224 out of 2464 MB.
+* 9% • 224 out of 2464 MB

 Device memory usage is captured every 0.5 seconds.

 ### App memory usage
 This line chart shows your app's memory usage.
 When you hover over the chart, the total memory usage of your app is shown, for example:
-* 122 MB.
+* 122 MB

 Your app's memory usage is captured every 0.5 seconds.